Multi-fidelity surrogate modeling for time-series outputs: Illustration: double pendulum simulator

 \subsection{Comparison between methods}

 The experimental designs used to compare the methods are presented in \cite{gratiet_multi-fidelity_2013}.
-They are constructed from two independent maximin LHS designs with $N_\text{H}=10$ and $N_\text{L}=100$ points.
+They are constructed from two independent maximum LHS designs with $N_\text{H}=10$ and $N_\text{L}=100$ points.
 The low-fidelity design is then modified so that the designs are nested.
 Only the points of the low-fidelity design closest to the points of the high fidelity design are moved.
-To generate these designs the R packages \cite{rDiceDesEval,rMuFiCokriging} was used.
-The test design is composed of $4000$ uniformly randomly chosen in the hypercube determined by the supports of the uniform distributions described in \Cref{tab::inputs}.
+To generate these designs the R packages \cite{rDiceDesEval,rMuFiCokriging} are used.
+A random uniform nested design can also be used, but we choose a more effective design for GP regression.
+The test design is composed of $4000$ points randomly chosen in the hypercube determined by the supports of the uniform distributions described in \Cref{tab::inputs}.

 In this section, we want to demonstrate the interest of the method presented in \Cref{sec::AR1multiTens}.
-For this we will compare several methods: \begin{itemize} \item the simple-fidelity method using the SVD with high fidelity code as in \cite{nanty2017uncertainty} and we have kept only the first $N_\text{H}$ terms.
-This method will be called simple fidelity method. \item the multi-fidelity method presented in \Cref{sec::AR1multiproj} with a Dirac distribution of $\bm{\Gamma}$, called the multi-fidelity projection method. \item the multi-fidelity method that uses regression of the orthogonal part and the distribution of $\bm{\Gamma}$ is Dirac at $\bm{\gamma}$ the matrix of the SVD of the observed low-fidelity code outputs.
-It prediction is computed as is \Cref{sec::AR1multiTens} and called full Dirac method. \item the multi-fidelity method presented in \Cref{sec::AR1multiTens} with the empirical distribution, called full empirical method. \end{itemize} The method we would like to highlight is the full empirical method.
+For this we will compare several methods: \begin{itemize} \item the multi-fidelity method presented in \Cref{sec::AR1multiproj} with a Dirac distribution of $\bm{\Gamma}$, called the SVD method. \item the multi-fidelity method that uses GP regression of the orthogonal part with covariance-tensorization and the distribution of $\bm{\Gamma}$ is Dirac at $\bm{\gamma}$ the matrix of the SVD of the observed low-fidelity code outputs.
+It prediction is computed as is \Cref{sec::AR1multiTens} and called Dirac method. \item the multi-fidelity method presented in \Cref{sec::AR1multiTens} with the CVB distribution, called CVB method. \item the neural network (NN) method presented in \cite{meng2020composite}.
+We extend this method for time-series outputs by considering $N_t$-dimensional outputs for the low- and high-fidelity neural networks and by removing the physical inspired NN part.
+We used the parameters proposed in the article, i.e. $2$ hidden layers for each network with $20$ neurons per layer.
+We also tested the NN method up to $100$ neurons per layer but the best results were obtained with $20$ neurons approximately. \end{itemize} The method we would like to highlight is the CVB method.